pyodide/pyodide/docs/development/building-from-sources.md

 `PYODIDE_PACKAGES='core'`
 meta-package.
 Other supported meta-packages are,

-- "min-scipy-stack": includes the "core" meta-package as well as some of the core packages from the scientific python stack and their dependencies:
+- "min-scipy-stack": includes the "core" meta-package as well as some core packages from the scientific python stack and their dependencies:
   "numpy", "scipy", "pandas", "matplotlib", "scikit-learn", "joblib", "pytest".
 This option is non exaustive and is mainly intended to make build